Skip to Main Content

 Electives

-Students select at least 4 additional courses within the FIC roster of offerings.
+Students select at least four additional courses from FIC’s roster of offerings.

 *Courses and programs are subject to change without notice.
-If you have any questions, please contact the student success advising team.
+If you have any questions, please contact Student Success Advising.

 Back to Top